 - Great communication is the key to success, and it helps avoid misunderstandings.
 Discuss everything with your laboratory mentor.
 Come to agreement on the nature and scope of your dissertation.
 How many chapters will there be?
 Which data will be included?
 If certain data are not to be included, understand your rights to co-authorship of the eventual publications.
-Learn your rights regarding intellectual property. - Discuss everything with your dissertation committee Committee members, along with your advisor, are charged by the University to approve the dissertation document.
-They should and must be involved and committed early on to your success.
+Learn your rights regarding intellectual property, which can be found on the USC web site. - Discuss everything with your dissertation committee Committee members, along with your advisor, are charged by the University to approve the dissertation document.
+They expect to be involved and committed early on to your success.
 In addition to the required academic year meeting for the entire committee, we encourage you to meet with members of your committee individually to seek input and advice.
-While conflicts between students and their mentors are uncommon, your committee members, as well as the NGP Director and Associate Director can help in such instances. - Consider certain practical matters

-Will you need technical support for graphics, digital micrographs, statistics, or special access to other equipment or supplies?
+While conflicts between students and their mentors are uncommon, your committee members, as well as the NGP Director and Associate Director can help in such instances. - Consider certain practical matters Will you need technical support for graphics, digital micrographs, statistics, or special access to other equipment or supplies?
 What word processing, data analysis, and graphics software will you use?
 Who will pay publication costs, including paper reprints if desired?